camwirth/sidewalk/jul_11/jul_11_update.md

 | Bad Curb Ramps and Missign Curb Ramps  |

-Each of these sets of images along with notes on why they were chosen in the set can be found here

 I tested these sets on 3 different models:

 | Models                          |